 Be Flexible!3

 Welcome to A Calling Greater Than Anything You Could

-Ever Imagine!4
+Ever Imagine!
+4

 Where You'll Serve: 5

-The Bateyes5
+The Bateyes

 Where You'll Serve6

 The Dental and Medical Facilities 6

 Where You'll Serve:

 Options for Service7

 What Does a Typical Work Day Look Like?9

 People You May Meet in the Dominican Republic 10

-Trip Costs, Inclusions and Exclusions12
+Trip Costs, Inclusions and Exclusions 12

-Where You'll Be Staying in the Dominican Republic 13
+Where You'll Be Staying in the Dominican Republic13

 Housing Option 1: CASA DE CAMPO13

 Housing Option 2: HOSTEL SILVESTRE15

 What to Bring and What to Know 16

 Pre-Trip Planning Checklist17

-Arrival And Departure
+Arrival And Departure 18

-Arrival & Departure18

 Before You Leave to Return Home19

 If your team is larger than 5, READ THIS20

-Fundraising: Getting Your Community Involved21
+Fundraising: Getting Your Community Involved 21

 Donation Opportunities22

 Emergency Contact Info23

 Appendix Table of Contents24

 If you read don't read anything else...

-PLEASE READ THIS IMPORTANT STATEMENT we will miss to them.
-So...
+PLEASE READ THIS IMPORTANT STATEMENT!

 The main rule of thumb for a successful mission trip is FLEXIBILITY!
 Before your day begins, something scheduled for the day will change.
 Roll with the flow!
 It's all in God's timing and purpose.
 His ways are better, wiser and higher than ours!
-There are divine appointments already set in place for each one of us!
-If we stick to our "American" schedule,
+There are already divine appointments set in place for each one of us!
+If we stick to our "American" schedule, we will miss to them.
+So...